Assessing data quality¶

 datefield value within the last 12 months.

-Parity: For each publisher, for the time period and contracting authorities covered by the data, there isn’t another dataset by the same publisher that covers more than 25% more contracting processes.
+Parity: For each publisher, for the time period and buyers covered by the data, there isn’t another dataset by the same publisher that covers more than 25% more contracting processes.

 The Data Support Team is happy to review draft and newly published OCDS data and can work with publishers with advice to meet the above criteria.
 A publication that does not meet this minimum threshold will not be listed as a publisher by OCP as part of OCP’s regular reporting.

 From the minimum threshold above, we want to support publishers to continue to improve the quality and completeness of their publications across a variety of dimensions, including: